go-iiif/go-iiif/README.md

 	"primitive": { "max_iterations": 100 }
 ```

 Use [@fogleman's primitive library](https://github.com/fogleman/primitive) to reproduce the final image using geometric primitives.

-If you're reading this it means there are still some important caveats for this feature.
-First, it's not complete.
-Second, all the configurable options you might use to create geometric primitives are hard-coded.
-Third, it's not exactly "fast".
+The syntax for invoking this feature is `primitive:{MODE},{ITERATIONS},{ALPHA}` where:

+* {MODE} is a number between 0-5
+ * 0: combo
+ * 1: triangle
+ * 2: rectangle
+ * 3: ellipse
+ * 4: circle
+ * 5: rotated rectangle
+* {ITERATIONS} is a number between 1 and infinity (a bad idea) or 1 and the number defined in the `primitive.max_iterations` settings in your config file
+* {ALPHA} is a number between 0-255

+Also, it's not exactly "fast".

 ```
 ./bin/iiif-server -host 0.0.0.0 -config config.json